stephenpoole/gulp-adwords/README.md

 name - Sets the name displayed in the log.
 If none is set, uses the title of the html page.
 Defaults to undefined.
 environment - Sets the environment for `GWD_ENVIRONMENT_CHECK` if using Google Web Designer.
 Valid environments are `adwords`, `doubleclick`, `admob` and `default`.
 Defaults to `adwords`.
 customTests - Add custom tests
+complete - Function to call on complete.
+Gets passed an array of errors, if any.

 #Licence
 Copyright (c) 2015 Red Lion Canada